About Me

 Naturopathic Medicine goes beyond symptoms, and it focuses on prevention and finding the root cause.
 It is also a medicine that resembles my ancestors and my upbringing.
 Looking back, it’s almost a full circle journey that I had to take, not only to help me heal but to connect with my upbringing and my roots.
 I feel empowered not only by what I’ve gone through in my life but also by what my lineage has gone through.

-- Physical manifestations: physical pain, acid reflux, stomach pains, consistent nausea, allergic reactions, immunocompromised.
+- Physically: Chronic pain, acid reflux, stomach issues, persistent nausea, allergic reactions, and a weakened immune system.

 Naturopathic Medicine goes beyond symptoms, and it focuses on prevention and finding the root cause.
 It is also a medicine that resembles my ancestors and my upbringing.
 Looking back, it’s almost a full circle journey that I had to take, not only to help me heal but to connect with my upbringing and my roots.
 I feel empowered not only by what I’ve gone through in my life but also by what my lineage has gone through.

-- Physical manifestations: physical pain, acid reflux, stomach pains, consistent nausea, allergic reactions, immunocompromised.
+- Physically: Chronic pain, acid reflux, stomach issues, persistent nausea, allergic reactions, and a weakened immune system.